dubiousjim/yagh/README.md

 I wasn't sure which of these strategies would work best, so I tried out all three.
 None of them are naive-user-friendly, but they're not that complicated either once you take the time to study them.
 The different backend engines (the hg-git Mercurial extension, the git-remote-XXX protocol, and the hg-fast-export script) are doing the heavy lifting; these are just different frontends for them.

 I saw some ways to usefully tweak the different frontends---in some cases, these tweaks were necessary to get them to run on the FreeBSD machine I'm using right now---and I also thought it'd help evaluate them to tweak them to make their behind-the-scenes layout more like each other's.
 This github repo holds the results.
 I've also included a Makefile that will let you install any of the three.
 I encourage you to try them out and decide for yourself what works best.
-I'll be glad to hear about cases where these tools break.
-Until I've definitively made up my mind which of these tools to use, I'll try to keep them in synch with upstream changes.

 ## Installation ##